 These types of diets will ease the difficult period during weaning and will not compromise the gut environment, keeping disease at bay.
 Nucleotides are the building blocks of DNA and are essential for young animal development.
 They have been shown to significantly increase the growth of gut tissues and are important for repairing and preventing damage to the gut wall.
 A more robust gut structure is necessary to withstand the change from milk to grain-based feeds at weaning, when the erosion of essential structures (villi) for nutrient absorption can occur.

-To support piglet development, Alltech offers a range of products, for both the sow and their young, that help to optimize piglet nutrition and support gut health.
+Providing solutions for each step of the Seed, Feed, Weed process, Alltech offers a range of products for both the sow and their young that help to optimize piglet nutrition and support gut health and development.
 These include:

 As they start life, baby pigs are extremely vulnerable.
 Any change in their environment potentially exposes them to a whole new group of pathogens, which can limit their performance.
 Furthermore, as they mature over the weaning period, they are typically moved into new environments and exposed to other equipment, animals and people.
 Ensuring that the best gut health is established as early as possible is key to limiting disease, increasing health and welfare and maximizing growth.
 This is essential for the young piglet and helps to ensure optimal lifetime performance and profitability for producers in a sustainable manner.
 The use of gut health management programs will also play a pivotal role in helping producers work toward antibiotic- and ZnO-free production.